insidewhy/advent-of-code-2022/readme.md

 Most of the code for these solutions is involved with parsing the recursive data structure (which amused me as in python I could just `eval` each line to build the list since the syntax used in the file matches python's list notation).
 I wish that the compiler would repeat the line of the error with some kind of indicator pointing at the location, instead it just prints the row and column, since I didn't hook the compiler up to my editor it was harder than it could be to find what was wrong.

+# python

+I've used python a great deal over the last 15 or so years.
+There's a lot to like about it, typing is a highlight for me: annotations + pluggable typesystem.
+There's also some limitations that don't make sense to me, for example lambda functions are only allowed to contain one expression.
+It's annoying to be forced to name every non-trivial function which can make writing code in a functional style needlessly verbose.
+For this solution, being able to use tuples as value types was helpful as I only needed a set of two-tuples as my data structure and didn't have to encode the coordinates.

 # Future

 ## familiar languages under consideration